 Yes!
 Way too many businesses are slaves to growth goals that are arbitrary, unrealistic and ultimately meaningless.

 There is no correlation between growth and ultimate success.
 For a while growth seems very glamorous, but the sustainability of growth is so delicate that many of the mid-sized companies which just stayed where they were doing the same thing are much better off today than the ones that went crazy and came back to nothing.
 There are too many automobile plants, too many airplanes.
 Who is viable in the airline business?

 Hiring well is the most important thing in the universe.
 Nothing else comes close.
 Itís more important than breathing.

 So when youíre working on hiring … everything else you could be doing is stupid and should be ignored!

 Again, this is brilliant.
 Nothing undermines a strong positive company culture faster than hiring people who don’t fit in.

 In short, this is a fantastic document and one of the coolest things about it is that it’s maintained by the Valve employees themselves, who are free to edit it on their intranet.

-You can find the whole Valve handbook here – read it, read it, read it :o)
+You can find the whole Valve Employee Handbook here – read it, read it, read it :)